Overseas Guides

 Wantan Mee DS operates out of a standalone shop next to a corner coffeeshop, just in case Google Maps or Grab doesn’t point you directly to this unit.

-One of the star dishes at Wantan Mee DS since their inception in 2011 is Minced Pork Noodle (from RM4.80/~S$1.40), which comes with fried and soup wonton, as well as a heaping pile of minced pork on an enormous portion of noodles.
+One of the star dishes at Wantan Mee DS since their inception in 2011 is Minced Pork Noodle (from RM4.80), which comes with fried and soup wonton, as well as a heaping pile of minced pork on an enormous portion of noodles.

 If you opt for mee pok or mee kia, these egg noodles are made in-house daily, and feature a firm springiness in each bite.

 By default, they’ll serve it to you tossed in dark soya sauce, but you could also choose to have it the Traditional way, AKA white, without the dark soya sauce blend.
-You could also go for Sesame Oil or Scallion sauce with your noodles.
+You could also go for Sesame Oil or Scallion Sauce with your noodles.

-They won’t ask what sauce you prefer with your noodles, so be upfront and tell them when you order!
+They won’t ask what sauce you prefer with your noodles, so be upfront and tell them when you order.
 What you don’t have to indicate is whether you want chilli or not—their uber fragrant house-made hei bee chilli, pickled green chilli, as well as gloriously crisp cubes of fried pork lard, come in massive tubs near the front of the shop.
 Help yourself to as much as you want!

 Like the wonton, these are also wrapped by hand on the premises and come in hefty-sized pieces.

-On the side, you can order Fish-flavoured Toufu (RM2/~S$0.60 for one piece) and Fried Wantan (RM4.50/~S$1.30 for 10 pieces), which would definitely be a hit with kids.
+On the side, you can order Fish-flavoured Toufu (RM2) and Fried Wantan (RM4.50 for 10 pieces), which would definitely be a hit with kids.

 Address: 3, Jalan Seri Impian 1, Taman Impian Emas, 81300 Skudai, Johor, Malaysia